Strength and Conditioning for Better Boxing

 If you're looking to improve your strength and conditioning to enhance your performance as a boxer, there are some specific exercises -- some involving just your body weight, and some involving certain pieces of equipment -- that we strongly recommend.

 Strength Training and Conditioning: The 1-2 Punch for Physical Fitness

 The Difference Between Strength Training and Conditioning

-At a very basic level, think of the difference between strength training and conditioning as you would the difference between quality and quantity.
+At a very basic level, think of the difference between boxing strength and conditioning training as you would the difference between quality and quantity.

-Strength training will help you run faster because it will make your muscles stronger, allowing you to make more rapid and explosive movements.
-Conversely, your conditioning determines how long you’ll be able to run before the body gets too tired to make those movements.
+Strength training will help you run faster because it will make your muscles stronger, allowing you to make more rapid and explosive movements to increase your punching power.
+Conversely, your conditioning determines how long you’ll be able to run before the body gets too tired to make those movements and how long you'll last during your boxing workout.
 As you might imagine, training in both manners is of high importance for boxers.

 In truth, most people understand the underlying difference between wanting to improve their strength and wanting to improve their conditioning but are often confused or misled as to the best exercises for either.
 We want to help clear up that confusion.

 The Importance of Strength Training in a Fitness Regimen